-- /lre09ex/seg.ndx This file contains the list of the test segments on this disc.
+/lre09ex/seg.ndx - This file contains the list of the test segments on this disc.
 This file is an ASCII record format file.
-Each record will contain just a single field, namely the test segment file name. - /lre09ex/data/ The data directory will contain the speech data test segments.
+Each record will contain just a single field, namely the test segment file name.

+/lre09ex/data/ - The data directory will contain the speech data test segments.
 Each test segment will be an 16-bit, 8-kHz, pcm, SPHERE format speech data file.
 The names of these files will be pseudo-random alphanumeric strings, followed by ".sph".

-6.2.1 SYSTEM OUTPUT FORMAT
+6.2.1 System Output Format

 Sites participating in the evaluation must report test results in a single results file for each system for which results are submitted.
 The results files submitted to NIST must use standard ASCII record format, with one record for each trial.
-Each record must document its decision with specification of the target language http://nist.gov/itl/iad/mig/upload/2011 NIST Language Recognit ion Evaluation Agreement v3.pdf http://nist.gov/itl/iad/mig/upload/LRE11RegistrationForm.pdf.
+Each record must document its decision with specification of the target language http://nist.gov/itl/iad/mig/upload/LRE11RegistrationForm.pdf.
+The completed form (which may be filled in online) should be returned to NIST.
+The FAX number is 1-301-670-0939.
+You may send email to LRE_poc@nist.gov if other arrangements need to be made.